 Safety, Security & Risk

-May form explosive dust-air mixtures when in powder or granular form.
+May form explosive dust-air mixtures in the form of powder or granules.